 In my last blog post, I shared Part 1 of my journey to becoming a Sports Dietitian with you.
 I shared about my undergraduate coursework and my journey as a student-athlete that prepared me to be a Sports Dietitian.

-In this blog, I am going to share the volunteer experience and education I received after undergraduate that set me up for my first college Sports RD job.
+In this blog, I am going to share the volunteer experience and education I received after the undergraduate degree that set me up for my first college Sports RD job.

 As I shared previously, I was on the medical school route until I moved to California.
 During my first year in California, I interned at UCLA and realized that Sports Nutrition was the place for me.